dilbert007/dist/README.md

   * Escape key
     Stops the image or video.
   * Space bar
     Switch between hide and show image in the player.

-### Cardula-mu

-Drag and drop a photo or a video to play it.

-**Help**

- * Drag and drop an image or a video play it.
- * Key: Control + Q
-    Quit the applications.
- * Key: Z
-    Set the image to natural aspect ratio.
- * Key: X
-    Set the image to stretch aspect ratio.
- * Key: A, W, S, D
-    Rotate the image.
- * Key: Escape key
-    Stops the image or video.
- * Key: Space bar
-    Switch between hide and show image in the player.